 Dorothy is a Master Gardener, former newspaper reporter, and the author of several books.
 Michael is a landscape/nature photographer in NM.

-Aphids Will Eat Almost Anything
+1. Aphids: They Will Eat Almost Anything

 There aren't many plants aphids won't attack, feeding on the foliage and stems, especially during dry days and hot temperatures.
 These tiny, teardrop-shaped devils will leave your foliage yellow, speckled, mottled, brown and/or wilted.